YMCA Peace Week: November 16 to 23, 2024

 Recipients will receive a YMCA Peace Medal and have a chance to tell their story and bring awareness to their work or cause in individual profiles that will be shared online.

-YMCA Peace Medal
+2024 YMCA Peace Week Medal Recipients

 2023 YMCA Peace Medal Recipients